Plugins

 Reusable Modules

-Motia comes with several official plugins like plugin-logs, plugin-endpoint, plugin-observability, and plugin-states that demonstrate the power and flexibility of the plugin system.
+Motia comes with several official plugins like plugin-logs, plugin-endpoint, plugin-observability, plugin-states, ws-plugin, and cron-plugin that demonstrate the power and flexibility of the plugin system.

 Plugin Architecture